thu-coai/cotk/models/hred-tensorflow/Readme.md

 resp:   nice thanks! <eos>
 gen:    I <eos>

-post:   i set up my hd such that i have to type a passphrase to access it at boot. how can i remove that <unk> and just boot up normal. i did this at install, it works fine, just tired of having re       boots where i need to be at terminal
+post:   i set up my hd such that i have to type a passphrase to access it at boot. how can i remove that <unk> and just boot up normal. i did this at install, it works fine, just tired of having reboots where i need to be at terminal
 resp:   backup your data, and re-install without encryption "might" be the easiest method <eos>
 gen:    you can install the ubuntu package <eos>
 post:   backup your data, and re-install without encryption "might" be the easiest method <eos>